pallets/flask/docs/patterns/fileuploads.rst

 A while ago many developers had the idea to read the incoming file in small chunks and store the upload progress in the database to be able to poll the progress with JavaScript from the client.
-Long story short: the client asks the server every 5 seconds how much it has transmitted already.
-Do you realize the irony?
-The client is asking for something it should already know.
+The client asks the server every 5 seconds how much it has transmitted, but this is something it should already know.

 An Easier Solution
 ------------------